crazieemma/601_twitter-api/README.md

 ## Content：

 ### - twitter.py
-  Twitter API to access the twitter content
+  #### Twitter API to access the twitter content
-*First you need to create a twitter app,visit this website:https://developer.twitter.com *Second,sign in with your twitter account and create a New Application *Then, Create Your Access Token
+  ##### First you need to create a twitter app,visit this website:https://developer.twitter.com
+  ##### Second,sign in with your twitter account and create a New Application
-Once you’ve done this, make a note of your Twitter API credentials
+  ##### Then, Create Your Access Token.Once you’ve done this, make a note of your Twitter API credentials
 Consumer_Key
 Consumer_Secret
 Access_Token